OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-multi-column.md

 * **Value**: "gap-4"
 * **Description**: This defines the default gutter size between columns.
 The value "gap-4" applies a gap utility class from Tailwind CSS to add spacing between the columns.
 Detailed information about the gap property can be found in the Tailwind CSS documentation.
 This value can only be modified in the sh-multi-column.ts file; it cannot be modified via markdown.

-These style properties ensure that the `ShMultiColum`n component is visually appealing and flexible, allowing for a wide range of customization to meet specific design requirements.
+These style properties ensure that the <b>{{ $doc.constructorName }}</b> component is visually appealing and flexible, allowing for a wide range of customization to meet specific design requirements.